-This policy and any other documents referred to on it sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
+This policy and any other documents referred to within it sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 By visiting www.biositesystems.com you are accepting and consenting to the practices described in this policy.

 Information we collect from you

 We will collect and process the following data about you:

 Information you give us.
 This is information about you that you give us by filling in forms on our website or by corresponding with us by phone, e-mail or other communications channels.
 It includes information you provide when you register to use our website, subscribe to our services, search for a product and/or when you report a problem with our website.
 The information you give us may include your name, address, e-mail address, business address and phone number.

 Information we collect when you call us.
 If you call us we will automatically collect the following information:

 – the phone number used to call us; and

 – a recording of all inbound and outbound calls.

 We use information held about you in the following ways: